 The Board of Directors considered the Audit Committee's work throughout the year.
 After hearing the summary of the Chairman of the Audit Committee and the Statutory Auditors, the Board of Directors approved the annual and half-yearly Company and consolidated financial statements and the related reports and draft press releases.
 It reviewed quarterly sales and related draft press releases, and on May 29, 2020, implemented the Company's new share buyback program.
-It (i) approved forecast management documents, (ii) renewed annual authorisations granted to the Chairman and Chief Executive Officer with regard to bond issues and guarantees, (iv) monitored the implementation of IFRS 16, (v) approved the 2020 budget and (vi) reviewed the Group's risk map;
+It (i) approved forecast management documents, (ii) renewed annual authorisations granted to the Chairman and Chief Executive Officer with regard to bond issues and guarantees, (iii) reviewed the Group's financing policy and commitments, (iv) monitored the implementation of IFRS 16, (v) approved the 2020 budget and (vi) reviewed the Group's risk map;